RodBarnes/Scripts/README.md

 Displays the corresponding device id (e.g., sda1) that matches the specified label as reported by `blikid`.

+## dkms-rebuild.sh
+NOTE: This is work-in-progress as of 2025-11-11.

+Usage: `dkms-rebuild`

+Rebuild the DKMS modules for the current kernel.
+This was constructed to address an issue manifesting on Ubuntu-based systems as of the 6.8.0-50 and 6.11.0-28 kernels.
+The issue is that the DKMS modules are not being built and included in the `initramfs`.
+Previously, I'd built and used the `initramfs_nvidia_fix` to address this as it had only manifested with Nvidia modules.
+Recently, however, it was happening with other modules (virtuabox).
+This script goes through the process of cleaning up the DKSM files for a module version, building it to a specified (current?) version, and then updating initramfs.

 ## howlong.sh
 Usage: `howlong <program_name> [<user>]`